Lately I’ve been thinking about the word “practice”.

 It’s been rolling around in my mind and running under my thoughts.
 Meditation practice, artistic practice, piano practice, sports practice, therapy practice, work practice.
 Whatever.
-Both established practices lots of people do – yoga, tennis, active listening – and weird customized practices people invent – visualizing success, pretending to be a tree, or darning moth holes while listening to Amy Winehouse.
+Both established practices many people do – yoga, tennis, active listening – and weird customized practices people invent – visualizing success, pretending to be a tree, or darning moth holes while listening to Amy Winehouse.

 My working definition of practice is any activity or way of being that we engage in regularly and deliberately.
 We all have habits that creep up on us and get in our way: the popular habit of procrastination, for instance.

 Or Richard, a limo driver.
 For hours on end, he drives.
 It’s a job, but also, it’s not a job.
-“I call it ‘windshield time’,” he says.
+“I call it ‘windshield time'” he says.
 “No radio, no talking, just me and the road.”
 He needs this time, he says.
 “It gives me peace.”

-So: what’s your practice?
+What’s your practice?